Sungrebe: Description

-The male is similar to the female, but has slightly drabber plumage; in particular the male lacks the bright orange-rufous patch on the cheeks that the female displays, and while his lower mandible turns from pale beige to dark red during the breeding season, it does not get as bright as that of the female.
-On average he is slightly longer and with a wider wingspan 14.1 cm than the female, but more lightly built with a lower average mass (110-140g).
+Males are similar to females, but with slightly drabber plumage; in particular the male lacks the bright eye ring and orange-rufous cheek patches that the female displays, and while his lower mandible turns from pale beige to dark red during the breeding season, it does not get as bright as that of the female.

+On average males tend toward a body length of 30 cm, a wing length of 14.1 cm, and an average mass (110-140g).

-Male in breeding plumage.
-Note the duller overall plumage, the duller red bill, and the lack of a cheek-patch.
+Male in breeding plumage foraging amidst Nymphoides in Blue Hole National Park, Belize.
+Note the duller red bill, and the lack of a cheek-patch compared to a breeding female.